zopefoundation/zope.interface/docs/verify.rst

    ... class Foo(object):
    ...     x = 1
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The module.IFoo.y attribute was not provided.
+   The object <...Foo...> has failed to implement interface ...IFoo: The module.IFoo.y attribute was not provided.
    >>> @implementer(IFoo)
    ... class Foo(object):
    ...     def __init__(self):
    ...         self.y = 2
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The base.IBase.x attribute was not provided.
+   The object <...Foo...> has failed to implement interface ...IFoo: The base.IBase.x attribute was not provided.

 If both attributes are missing, an exception is raised reporting both errors.